-Building a Martian House
+Building a Martian House - SOLD OUT

 As part of our Box of Experiments series this summer – Ella and Nicki are considering what we would need if we were to move to Mars.

 Over the past three years they’ve been researching how to build an actual house that you could take to Mars.
 Along the way they’ve been talking to scientists, engineers and architects to turn this thought into reality in a project called Building A Martian House.
 They are now ready to invite the public to help to design and build the house.

 Artists Ella Good and Nicki Kent are currently collaborating with scientists, architects and their local community in Bristol to design and plan the build of a Martian House.
 The project explores what is possible to achieve through multi-disciplinary collaboration, and will ultimately create the house as a large scale public arts project - making something as ‘real as possible’ and on a fraction of the budget of NASA.Join an evening of discussion and talks with Ella and Nicki to find out what we will need to think about to live on another planet, and contribute your ideas to the design.